-The main objective of a Geopark is above all to preserve the structure of its habitats, its fauna and flora.
+The main objective of a Geopark is above all to conserve the structure of its habitats, its fauna and flora.
 It achieves its objectives through a three-pronged approach: conservation, education and geotourism.
-A Geopark provides a framework for exploration and observation, where it is possible to touch, examine and reconnect with specimens of interest, such as rock structures, rare plants and some animal species.
-It is also the subject of various scientific studies, in addition to offering a range of activities to enjoy the landscape.
+A Geopark provides a setting for exploration and observation, where it is possible to touch, examine and reconnect with specimens of interest, such as rock structures, rare plants and certain animal species.
+It is also the subject of various scientific studies, in addition to offering a range of activities to enjoy the landscapes.

 The Geopark of Percé received in April 2018 accreditation UNESCO Global Geopark.
-This recognition demonstrates the potential of the territory for research projects, internships and student jobs.
-All geoparks have as their main objective the protection and enhancement of their natural and cultural heritage.
-Documenting the territory's heritage through the acquisition of more in-depth knowledge will enable this exceptional environment to shine fully in the years to come.
+This recognition demonstrates the region's potential for research projects, study internships and student jobs.
+The main objective of all geoparks is the protection and enhancement of their natural and cultural heritage.
+Documenting the heritage of the territory by acquiring more in-depth knowledge will allow this exceptional environment to shine fully in the years to come.

-Possible fields of study at the UNESCO Global Geopark in Percé: geology, geography, biology, sociology, anthropology, history and archeology.
+Possible fields of study at the UNESCO Global Geopark of Percé: geology, geography, biology, sociology, anthropology, history and archeology.

-The territory of the Percé Geopark corresponds to the boundaries of the municipality of Percé, from Cap d'Espoir to Fort-Prével.
+The territory of the Geopark of Percé corresponds to the limits of the municipality of Percé, from Cap d'Espoir to Fort-Prével.
 The numerous rocky outcrops make it possible to appreciate a concentration of geological formations dating from the Cambrian to the Carboniferous.
 Several areas are relevant to research, such as paleontology and Quaternary geomorphology.
-The marine and terrestrial environments support a rich biodiversity also, especially at the level of Barachois de Malbaie, the largest wetland of the Gaspésie.
+Marine and terrestrial environments also support a rich biodiversity, particularly in the Barachois de Malbaie, the largest wetland in the Gaspé.

-This is a very important aspect at the Percé Geopark, since the organization was born from the mobilization of 20 entrepreneurs and 5 organizations in the field.
-They united to develop a solidarity cooperative and thus create a sustainable development lever for Percé.
+This is a very important aspect at the Percé Geopark, since the organization was born from the mobilization of 20 entrepreneurs and 5 local organizations.
+They came together to develop a solidarity cooperative and thus create a lever for sustainable development for Percé.

-At the historical and archaeological level, the territory is rich of several migratory waves.
-In particular, members of the Micmac, Basque, French, English and Acadian nations have settled in the region.
-An archaeological characterization study has demonstrated the great potential of Percé, whereas very few archaeological excavations have been carried out so far.
-(Archeological characterization study of the Percé heritage site, 2015, ARCHÉOCÈNE inc., Unpublished report, 73 pages.)
+At the historical and archaeological level, the territory is rich in several migratory waves.
+In particular, members of the Mi'kmaq, Basque, French, English and Acadian nations have settled in the region.
+An archaeological characterization study has demonstrated the strong potential of Percé, while very few archaeological excavations have been carried out so far.
+(Archaeological characterization study of the Percé heritage site, 2015.
+ARCHÉOCÈNE inc., Unpublished report, 73 pages.)

-The UNESCO Global Geopark in Percé wants to stimulate scientific research on its territory through agreements and partnerships with research centers and universities in Quebec.
-The organization also offers tutoring for internships, support for field logistics and rewarding summer jobs in an open and dynamic environment.
+The UNESCO Global Geopark of Percé wishes to stimulate scientific research in its territory through agreements and partnerships with research centers and universities in Quebec.
+The organization also offers supervision for study internships, support for field logistics and rewarding summer jobs in an open and dynamic environment.

-If you are interested in this exceptional natural and cultural heritage, do not hesitate to contact us.
+If you are interested in this environment with its exceptional natural and cultural heritage, do not hesitate to contact us.

 Contact: Isabelle Cyr-Parent, Science and Education Manager

-The mission of a Geopark is to protect and conserve the integrity of a site's geological heritage for the benefit of present and future generations.
+The mission of a Geopark is to protect and conserve the integrity of a site's geological heritage, for the benefit of current and future generations.
 The enhancement and conservation of the site are the very foundations of the Geopark concept.
-It becomes a tool for sustainable development for communities.
+It thus becomes a sustainable development tool for the communities.
 The information is adapted according to the history, the culture, the climatic conditions and the geographical situation of the site.